TillF/WASA-SED/docs/index.md

 Example: After each time step, e.g. after one day, the sediment outflow discharge at the sub-basin outlet has the following effluent size distribution for the given sediment classes (e.g. three sediment classes): fifth column displays the results of grain size distribution for the sub-basin with Map-ID 57 (0.60, 0.30 and 0.10, for sediment classes 1 to 3, respectively).
 Results are displayed for all sub-basins without distinguishing between size classes.

-## Relevant Literature for the WASA-SED Model
+## Relevant literature for the WASA-SED model

 **For WASA-SED:**